tuan188/MGiGen/README.md

 }
 ```

-then using command:
+then use command:
 ```
-$ python it.py init
+$ igen init
 Text has been copied to clipboard.
 ```

-Clipboard:
+Content in the pasteboard:

 ```
 extension Product {